lalanikarim/rust_full_stack/Readme.md

 This project contains:
 1. a Web application backend API written in Rust (using Axum)
 2. a Web application frontend written in Rust (using Yew)
-3. an interface with a nontraditional database (SurrealDB, also written in Rust) which adds a whole different level of complexity that someone new to Rust should avoid dealing with
+3. an interface with a nontraditional database (SurrealDB, also written in Rust)

 ## Goals of the exercise